-Connected Threat Intelligence Platforms
+What is a Connected Threat Intelligence Platform?

 Connected Threat Intelligence Platforms (TIPs) are designed to not just aggregate, analyze and disseminate threat intelligence as legacy TIPs do, but also integrate bidirectionally with other tools in an organization’s security ecosystem to drive better security outcomes and significantly improve security teams’ predictive capabilities.
 By automatically correlating and analyzing millions of threat indicators at speed and interfacing with a large number of security tools, threat intel sources and intel consumers, connected TIPs solve the most pressing problems in threat intel operationalization today - the vast volume and variety of data that needs processing, and the proliferation of SecOps solutions that don’t interoperate.